Reckoner Bankbuster

 With the exception of Pauper (and potentially Commander), none of MTG’s formats are really budget-friendly.
 That said, Pioneer is much cheaper than many of the other non-rotating formats the game has to offer, but a smaller card pool does mean that newer cards will have a stronger impact on the format.
 This creates change, which is good, but it also means that new strategies may cause more spending.

-Otherwise, players are currently pretty split on the play experience that the format.
+Otherwise, players are currently pretty split on the play experience of the format.
 Many powerful strategies support different archetypes (Aggro, Combo, Control, and Midrange), but gameplay can be surprisingly uninteractive.
-This means that decision-making has a smaller impact as long as you know all of the break points in your strategy.
+This means that decision-making has a smaller impact as long as you know all of the breakpoints in your strategy.

 For the record, Pioneer and Commander are my personal formats of choice, but players who want decision-making to have a strong, fairly consistent impact on your game at the format’s top levels may be frustrated with the current state of Pioneer.
 There will be a higher number of games you lose no matter what in comparison to many other formats.